markus3456/atlas-data-pipeline/README.md

 **Overview**

 This App facilitates the capability of extracting Data from a Youtube API transforming the data using Python and uploading individual .json documents to a MongoDB Database on Atlas (Cloud).
-It can analyzed video stats such as view count, likes, comments and more of entire youtube channels or individual videos based on a given search term.
+It enables anlyzing video stats such as view count, likes, comments and more of entire youtube channels or individual videos based on a given search term.

 **Deployment**